gmag11/painlessMesh/README.md

 # easyMesh
-Library for Arduino/esp8266 that creates a simple mesh network
+Library to create a simple mesh network on Arduino/esp8266